Corporate Change Is Personal

 Make no mistake, all corporate change is personal.
 It doesn’t matter whether the change benefits the company or what it promises to deliver.
 For anyone affected by the new ways of doing things, corporate change is personal.

-And, the more the changes portend to disrupt the current state of how and why work gets done, the more personal the change will be.
+And, the more the changes disrupt the current state of how and why work gets done, the more personal the change will be.

 Focus on Subcultures